 Robert Spier noted that in the past seven weeks, all bugs have been replied to.
 1511 open tickets as of December 19.

-The list
+http://www.xray.mpe.mpg.de/mailing-lists/perl5-porters/2005-12/msg00632.html The list http://rt.perl.org/rt3/NoAuth/perl5/Overview.html

-Sorting within a sort does not set $a, $b was filed as bug #36430 back in June 2005.
+was filed as bug #36430 back in June 2005.
 Robin (Houston, I suppose, the RT interface isn't clear on the matter) poked at it in late October.
 Steve Peters applied a change to fix it, only to realise that it had already been fixed by change #25953.

 http://www.xray.mpe.mpg.de/mailing-lists/perl5-porters/2005-12/msg00445.html

-Jarkko Hietaniemi followed up on his valgrind findings from last month and October with a short snippet that demonstrates ampersandy leakage:
+findings from last month and October with a short snippet that demonstrates ampersandy leakage:

-print eval '$&';
+s/a//e; print eval '$&'; http://www.xray.mpe.mpg.de/mailing-lists/perl5-porters/2005-12/msg00605.html

-A problem using local with threads::shared (bug 37671) inched forward a bit closer to resolution when Steve Peters realised that a more restrictive approach was needed when dealing with magic and Yitzchak agreed with the idea.
+(bug 37671) inched forward a bit closer to resolution when Steve Peters realised that a more restrictive approach was needed when dealing with magic and Yitzchak agreed with the idea.

 http://www.xray.mpe.mpg.de/mailing-lists/perl5-porters/2005-12/msg00532.html

-Jim Cromie refined his work on arenaroots.
+Jim Cromie refined his work on arenaroot

 http://www.xray.mpe.mpg.de/mailing-lists/perl5-porters/2005-12/msg00458.html